Error-Proofing Check (Misalignment and Tilt Classification)

 General Settings

-In this workflow, auxiliary functions outside visual recognition can be configured.
-Output port configuration is currently supported.
+In this workflow, you can configure auxiliary functions beyond visual recognition.
+Currently, output port configuration is supported.

 -